CBEP-SoCB-Details/FOCB_OA/Analysis_and_Graphics/FOCB-OA-Data-Analysis.md

 ## Takehashi et al. 2002 Relationships

-Here we follow a formula for calculating a “Temperature Corrected” pCO<sub>2</sub>, which is derived from methods in Takehashi et al. 2002.
+Here we follow a formula for calculating a “Temperature Corrected” pCO<sub>2</sub>, which is derived from methods in Takahashi et al. 2002.
 The “temperature corrected” version adjusts for the thermodynamic effect of temperature on pCO<sub>2</sub>.